magneticflux-/fabric-mumblelink-mod/README.md

 ## Mumble

 1. Install and start Mumble
-2. Enable "Link to Game and Transmit Position"
+2. Enable "Link to Game and Transmit Position" in Mumble
-3. Join a server
+3. Join a Mumble server
-4. Join a game!
+4. Join a Minecraft world!

 ## TeamSpeak

 1. Install and start TeamSpeak
-2. Enable the CrossTalk plugin
+2. Enable the CrossTalk plugin in TeamSpeak
-3. Join a server
+3. Join a Teamspeak server
-4. Join a game!
+4. Join a Minecraft world!

 # For server operators